Careers View our Latest Job Listings

 LIST is an Equal Opportunity Employer.
 We celebrate diversity and are committed to creating an inclusive environment for all employees.
 We consider qualified applicants without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, or any other protected characteristic.
 We also participate in E-Verify where required.

-This role requires a results-driven professional with the ability to oversee multiple projects simultaneously, enforce project governance and ensure high standards of quality and performance are consistently met.
+The ideal candidate will bring strong organizational, communication and leadership skills.
+This role requires a results-driven professional who will ensure high standards of quality and performance are consistently met.

 Full Time